LACMIP/emu/docs/_documentation/pyritedecay.md

 last_modified_at: 2023-08-01
 ---

-# Pyrite Decay Mitigation

 ## Introduction
 This workflow details the steps for inventorying specimens that are experiencing pyrite decay, quantifying the severity of the decay, and building anoxic microenvironments for the specimens that are still viable.
-For more detailed information about pyrite decay and the effectiveness of anoxic microenvironments, please refer to *[The Geological Curator, Volume 11]([url](https://www.geocurator.org/resources/51-geological-curator/the-geological-curator-volume-11)),* and your institution's conservation department.
+For more detailed information about pyrite decay and the effectiveness of anoxic microenvironments, please refer to *[The Geological Curator, Volume 11]([url](https://www.geocurator.org/resources/51-geological-curator/the-geological-curator-volume-11)),* and your institution's Conservation department.

 ## Tips for Identifying Pyrite Decay:
 - Signs of decay include **efflorescent powder, expansion cracks, and acid burns** on either the label or the tray that the specimen is housed in.
 - Efflorescence can be many different colors.
-Most of the efflorescence we saw in the Jurassic specimens was either gray or yellow.
+Most of the efflorescence we observed in the Jurassic specimens was either gray or yellow.
-- Some material will only display one of the signs and the effects may only be visible on a small section of the specimen.
+- Some material will only display one of the signs, and the effects may only be visible on a small section of the specimen.
-- Be sure to look at both sides of each fossil to ensure that you do not miss any.
+- Be sure to look at both sides of each fossil to ensure that you do not miss any symptoms.

 <img src="{{ site.baseurl }}/assets/images/pyritedecay_examples.jpg" alt="" width="500"/>{: .align-center}

 ## Inventorying
-- Begin looking through whichever area of the collections you are planning on pulling pyritized specimens from.
+- Systematically inventory the target cabinets.
 We pulled all of the pyritized specimens from the Jurassic.
 Examine each specimen in the cabinet for signs of pyrite decay.
-- Pull any pyritized material and complete "Specimen Removed" tags for each one.
-- Each fossil should also be added to a specialized Pyrite Decay inventory spreadsheet.
+- Before pulling any pyritized material be sure to complete "Specimen Removed" tags for each one and add their corresponding data to a specialized Pyrite Decay inventory spreadsheet.
 The spreadsheet should have columns in which you should record each of the following:

    *Column* | *Information*
    --- | ---